Where To Eat In Notting Hill In 2026

 The Ledbury

-With two Michelin stars to its name, as well as a spot on the World’s 50 Best Restaurants list, The Ledbury has gained worldwide acclaim since opening back in 2005.
+With a rare three Michelin stars to its name, as well as being named the UK’s best restaurant, The Ledbury has gained worldwide acclaim since opening back in 2005.
 It’s headed up by Australian chef Brett Graham, who learned the tricks of the trade under Philip Howard at The Square.
 British ingredients take centre stage – Cornish cod, Hampshire buffalo milk curd and Berkshire muntjac – all cooked with exceptional flourish.
 It’s a hugely popular spot, so reservations are crucial.

 127 Ledbury Rd, London W11 2AQ, theledbury.com